Specifice the tutorial workspace location below

 echo "Creating raw_data, processed_data, and scripts subdirectories"

-mkdir -p "${LOCATION}/EHR_TUTORIAL_WORKSPACE/raw_data" \
+mkdir -p "${LOCATION}/EHR_TUTORIAL_WORKSPACE/raw_data/structured_data" \

-"${LOCATION}/EHR_TUTORIAL_WORKSPACE/raw_data/nlp" \
+"${LOCATION}/EHR_TUTORIAL_WORKSPACE/raw_data/note_data" \

 "${LOCATION}/EHR_TUTORIAL_WORKSPACE/processed_data" \